Mindat.org

-Mindat.org is a non-commercial interactive online database covering minerals based in the United States.
+Mindat.org is a non-commercial interactive online database covering minerals around the world.
 Originally created by Jolyon Ralph as a private project in 1993, it was launched as a community-editable website in October 2000.
 As of 2023 it is operated by the Hudson Institute of Mineralogy.

 History

 Mindat was started in 1993 as a personal database project by Jolyon Ralph.
 He then developed further versions as a Microsoft Windows application before launching a community-editable database website on 10 October 2000.